IgorTrifunovic/Clinic_Management_System/README.md

 > Audit Controls: Log and monitor all access attempts and activities related to PHI.
 This helps identify and investigate any unauthorized access or potential breaches.
 > Integrity Controls: Implement mechanisms to ensure the accuracy and completeness of PHI.
 This may include data validation, backup procedures, and disaster recovery plans.
 >
-> **Technical Safeguards:**
->
-> Firewall and Network Security: Implement firewalls to restrict unauthorized access to the system and regularly update security patches for operating systems and software.
-> Anti-malware: Use robust anti-malware software and conduct regular scans to protect against cyber threats.
-> Device Security: Enforce strong password policies and implement device encryption for laptops, tablets, and other devices accessing PHI.
-> Risk Assessment and Risk Management: Conduct periodic risk assessments to identify vulnerabilities and implement mitigation strategies.
 >
 > **Resources:**
 > US Department of Health and Human Services (HHS) HIPAA Security Rule: https://www.hhs.gov/hipaa/for-professionals/security/laws-regulations/index.html